 Our favourite restaurants in Rotorua

-When you visit Rotorua, if you’re anything like us, you’ll be busy doing things all day so we just love “Eat Street”.
-Just minutes walk from the lakefront, a collection of the best restaurants in town all under one roof.
-Lots of variety to pick from.
+When you visit Rotorua, if you’re anything like us, you’ll be busy doing things all day so we just love “Eat Street”, Rotorua’s newest dining precinct.
+Just minutes walk from the lakefront, you’ll find a collection of the best restaurants in town all under one roof offering plenty of variety.

 Our favourite restaurants in Wellington